platform-experience/K18-LAB0261/README.md

 | `my-ideas` | Only ideas which I have submitted |
 | `my-votes` | Only ideas which I have voted on |

-Further down the client script...
+Further down in the Client Script...

 ![Idea Votes Schema](images/lab-05/04-client-script-2.png)

-On line **67** we are making a HTTP GET request the `getideas` endpoint of the Scripted REST API, passing in `type` as a parameter.
+On line **77** we are making a HTTP GET request to the `getideas` endpoint of the Scripted REST API, passing in `type` as a parameter.
 The [`$http`](https://docs.angularjs.org/api/ng/service/$http) service is built into AngularJS and is used to make [AJAX](https://developer.mozilla.org/en-US/docs/Web/Guide/AJAX) calls.

 When we get the response from the server, the function passed into `.then()` gets called, and within the function we can process an act upon the response as required.

 ### How it Works
-On line `74` of the client script we are logging the response from the server.
+On line **84** of the client script we are logging the response from the server.
 Open your browser console and examine the response.
 It should look similar to this:

 ![Idea Votes Schema](images/lab-05/05-get-response.png)

 We are interested in two things here.
-First, that the status code is `200`, which shows that the server reports that the request executed `OK`.
-Also, that the `result` object is an `Array` of **2** ideas.
+First, that the status is `200`, which shows that the server reports that the request executed `OK` (which is also listed under `statusText`).
+Also, that the `result` property is an `Array` of two ideas.
 Once we get the response, the array in the result gets assigned to the `c.ideas` variable.

 On line **2** of the HTML Template, we're using AngularJS' **ngRepeat** directive.
 This directive creates a copy of this element, and all it's child elements, for each of the items within the array passed into it (incidated by the red line).

-In this case we are passing in the `c.ideas` array, and telling it we want to refer to each item by the variable name `idea`.
+In this case we're passing in the `c.ideas` array, and telling it we want to refer to each item by the variable name `idea`.

-On lines **17** and **18** you can see we're outputting the `title` and `description` of the idea.
+On lines **17** and **18** we're outputting the `title` and `description` of the idea.

 ![ngRepeat](images/lab-05/06-ng-repeat.png)

-Lastly, on line **5** we are again using the **ngClick** directive, this time to call the function `c.vote()`.
-Inside this function we are making another call to the Scripted REST API, which will register that the user has voted for that item.
+Lastly, on line **5** we are again using the **ngClick** directive, this time to call the `c.vote()` function.
+Inside this function we are making another call to the Scripted REST API, which will register that the user has voted for that idea.

 ### Verify the Changes